Quantization Meets Spikes: Nearly Lossless Conversion at the First Timestep via Polarity Multi-Spike Mapping: Discussion

 IBM TrueNorth~\cite{doi:10.1126science.1254642} is a digital neuromorphic chip, where each spike is transmitted as a 1-bit event.
 In such systems, representing negative spikes would require separate pathways for positive and negative signals.
 In contrast, SpiNNaker~\cite{6750072} supports 32-bit event packets, enabling each spike to carry additional information such as polarity and count.
 This makes it possible to realize our multi-spike and polarity-based mapping through software-defined encoding.
 Similarly, Intel Loihi 2~\cite{9605018} supports custom neuron models, signed synaptic weights, and multi-bit spike signaling, making it well-suited for the direct and efficient implementation of our method.

 Importantly, the theoretical framework developed in this work reveals properties that are not only compatible with current hardware but also valuable for guiding the design of future neuromorphic chips.
-The ability to achieve nearly lossless ANN-to-SNN conversion within a single timestep, while maintaining stable performance across time steps, presents a compelling target for hardware–software co-design.
+The ability to achieve nearly lossless ANN-to-SNN conversion within a single timestep, while improving performance across timesteps, presents a compelling target for hardware–software co-design.